Overcoming temptation is never easy. No matter how much we try to fight against it, our sinful nature gets the best of us.

 Until one time, she grabbed him by his cloak and invited him to sleep with her.
 But Joseph ran away and left her his cloak (verses 10-12).

 Taking it, she called her servants, saying, “Look, this Hebrew has been brought to us to make sport of us!
 He came in here to sleep with me but I screamed.
-When he heard me scream for help, he left his cloak beside me and ran out of the house” (verse 14, NIV).
+When he heard me scream for help, he left his cloak beside me and ran out of the house” (verses 14 and 15, NIV).

 Such an opportunistic liar, wasn’t she?